Fall of Singapore: Air operations

 The air campaign for Singapore began during the invasion of Malaya.
 Early on 8 December 1941, Singapore was bombed for the first time by long-range Japanese aircraft, such as the Mitsubishi G3M2 "Nell" and the Mitsubishi G4M1 "Betty", based in Japanese-occupied Indochina.
 The bombers struck the city centre as well as the Sembawang Naval Base and the northern airfields.
 For the rest of December there were false alerts and several infrequent and sporadic hit-and-run attacks on outlying military installations such as the Naval Base but no raids on Singapore City.
 The situation had become so desperate that one British soldier took to the middle of a road to fire his Vickers machine gun at any aircraft that passed.
 He could only say "The bloody bastards will never think of looking for me in the open, and I want to see a bloody plane brought down".
 The next recorded raid on the city occurred on the night of 29/30 December, and nightly raids ensued for over a week, accompanied by daylight raids from 12 January 1942.
 As the Japanese army advanced towards Singapore Island, the day and night raids increased in frequency and intensity, resulting in thousands of civilian casualties, up to the time of the British surrender.

-In December 51 Hawker Hurricane Mk II fighters were sent to Singapore, with 24 pilots, the nuclei of five squadrons.
+In December, 51 Hawker Hurricane Mk II fighters and 24 pilots were sent to Singapore, the nuclei of five squadrons.
 They arrived on 3 January 1942, by which stage the Buffalo squadrons had been overwhelmed.
 No. 232 Squadron RAF was formed and No. 488 Squadron RNZAF, a Buffalo squadron, had converted to Hurricanes; 232 Squadron became operational on 20 January and destroyed three Nakajima Ki-43 "Oscars" that day, for the loss of three Hurricanes.
 Like the Buffalos the Hurricanes began to suffer severe losses in dogfights.
 From 27 to 30 January, another 48 Hurricanes arrived on the aircraft carrier HMS Indomitable.
 Operated by the four squadrons of No. 226 Group RAF, they flew from an airfield code-named P1, near Palembang, Sumatra in the Dutch East Indies, while a flight was maintained in Singapore.
 Many of the Hurricanes were destroyed on the ground by air raids.
 The lack of an effective air early warning system throughout the campaign meant that many Commonwealth aircraft were lost in this manner during Japanese attacks against airfields.